-In some cases, however, the LTD insurer will agree (or be ordered) to pay you disability benefits on a monthly basis.
+In some cases, however, the long-term disability insurer will agree (or be ordered) to pay you disability benefits on a monthly basis.
 In those situations, most attorneys will charge a percentage of your past-due benefits.
 This amount could be substantial, particularly if your case has taken many months to resolve.

 Be wary of attorneys who insist on collecting a portion of your future benefits as well.
 If you receive disability benefits for ten or even twenty years, your attorney could end up collecting a truly staggering fee.

-If you believe you've been charged an excessive fee, first contact your attorney to see if you can arrive at a compromise.
+If you believe you've been charged an excessive fee, first contact your attorney to see if there's room for compromise.
 If nothing else, your attorney should be able to provide you with an accounting of the hours spent on your case.
 If your lawyer fails to address your concerns, consider filing a complaint with your state bar association.